python-sdbus/python-sdbus/docs/asyncio_api.rst

             Object to export to D-Bus.

         :param SdBus bus:
-            Optional dbus connection object.
+            Optional D-Bus connection object.
-            If not passed the default dbus will be used.
+            If not passed the default D-Bus will be used.

         :raises RuntimeError: ObjectManager was not exported.